Spain: Liberalism and nation state

 After a period of Crown-supported dictatorship from 1923 to 1931, the first elections since 1923, largely understood as a plebiscite on Monarchy, took place: the 12 April 1931 municipal elections.
 These gave a resounding victory to the Republican-Socialist candidacies in large cities and provincial capitals, with a majority of monarchist councilors in rural areas.
 The king left the country and the proclamation of the Republic on 14 April ensued, with the formation of a provisional government.
 A constitution for the country was passed in October 1931 following the June 1931 Constituent general election, and a series of cabinets presided by Manuel Azaña supported by republican parties and the PSOE followed.
 In the election held in 1933 the right triumphed and in 1936, the left.
-During the Second Republic there was a great political and social upheaval, marked by a sharp radicalization of the left and the right.
+During the Second Republic there was a great political and social upheaval, marked by a sharp radicalisation of the left and the right.
 Instances of political violence during this period included the burning of churches, the 1932 failed coup d'état led by José Sanjurjo, the Revolution of 1934 and numerous attacks against rival political leaders.
-On the other hand, it is also during the Second Republic when important reforms to modernize the country were initiated: a democratic constitution, agrarian reform, restructuring of the army, political decentralization and women's right to vote.
+On the other hand, it is also during the Second Republic when important reforms to modernise the country were initiated: a democratic constitution, agrarian reform, restructuring of the army, political decentralisation and women's right to vote.